 ABOUT THE FESTIVAL

 It is run by the charity Wimbledon Arts who are committed to promoting arts and culture in the area.
-It was set up in 2007 by Tony Kane and Fiona Razvi and is hugely supported by community partners including schools, businesses and the voluntary sector.
+We have small paid team at the core and a huge amount of volunteers.
+The Festival was set up in 2007 by Tony Kane and Fiona Razvi and is supported by community partners including schools, libraries, businesses and the voluntary sector.
+We aim to cover our costs and any surplus that may be generated is ploughed into our Word Up!
+Education Programme.
+We currently work with over 70 local schools and over 5,000 young people take part every year.

 Q. What happens at an event?

 A. Our events vary greatly, but our author events, unless otherwise stated, last for an hour.
 The author will give a talk, or be interviewed by an experienced interviewer or journalist.
-Seating is unallocated and doors generally open 30 minutes in advance of the start time (This depends on the previous event's finish time).
+Seating is unallocated and doors generally open 15-20 minutes in advance of the start time (this depends on the previous event's finish time).
+Authors generally do a signing after an event and books are available to purchase at our bookshop onsite.

 Q. How can I get involved?

 A. BookFest relies heavily on volunteers throughout the festival.
-Our stewards are an integral part of the team, and if you want to join us, email: firstname.lastname@example.org.
-If you are a writer or work in the arts and have other expert experience you'd like to input do please email us.
-We depend on the support of the community and our judges on or writing competititions etc all give their time to the festival.
+Our stewards are an integral part of the team, and if you want to join us, please email email@example.com.

 Q. I am a teacher, how can I get my school involved?

 A. We have a wide variety of initiative for schools and young people from author events to film making programmes.
-Authors who have done school events for at BookFest include Carol Ann Duffy, Michelle Paver, Benjamin Zephaniah, David Baddiel, Hip Hop Shakespeare Company, Andrew Motion and Caroline Lawrence.
-To find out more about our education programme book, email email@example.com
+Authors who have done school events for at BookFest include Carol Ann Duffy, Michelle Paver, Benjamin Zephaniah, David Baddiel, George the Poet, Akala & the Hip Hop Shakespeare Company, Andrew Motion and Caroline Lawrence.
+To find out more about our Education Programme, email: firstname.lastname@example.org

 AT THE FESTIVAL